Liberty-Eylau Independent School District: Schools

+During 2022–2023, Liberty-Eylau Early Childhood Center had an enrollment of 323 students in grades PK–KG and a student to teacher ratio of 15.64.

+History

+Liberty

 The first Liberty School was organized about 1886 by P.F.
 McCormick and others.
 There were 19 scholars enrolled with Parson Alford employed as the first teacher.
 The building was a crude frame building and the equipment was not plentiful.
-A spring about two hundred yards east of the school house supplied the drinking water.
+A spring about two hundred yards east of the schoolhouse supplied the drinking water.

-In 1902 the school house was moved to the Shreveport Highway, near Mrs. Hart's place.
+In 1902 the schoolhouse was moved to the Shreveport Highway, near Mrs. Hart's place.
 The original location was a part of the property where the Creosoting Plant is now located.
-As the community became more thickly settled, another room was added and the community could boast of a two-teacher school.
+As the community became more thickly settled, another room was added, and the community could boast of a two-teacher school.
 The school remained on the Shreveport Highway until 1915.
 The teachers who taught in those early buildings were Parson Alford, Whistling Jones, Lee Tidwell, W.R.
 Frederick, Chester White, William Kennedy, S.B.
 Sprandlin, S.S.
 Lattimore, Will Rochelle, Miss Donnie Bussie, Miss Naomi Morse, and Mrs. L.R.
 Nash.

 The Carmichael Hill School was a part of Liberty District and was organized in 1904.
 The land was purchased from M.D.
 Tilson and a one-room frame building was erected.
 The school house was destroyed by fire five years later and another was erected.
 It was necessary to raise funds for both the building and grounds.
 T.E.
 Elliott, A.J.
 Braswell, Pete Walraven, and J.B.
 Selman were appointed as a building committee.
 A house costing approximately $800 was built and remained in use until 1915.
 The following teachers taught in the school: Miss Hazel Moss, Miss Carman Morse, Miss Birdie Blow, Miss Inez Bentley, and Miss Donnie Bussie.